 About Premium Electric

 Premium Electric would be happy to answer your hot tub questions and address any concerns you may have about your hot tub installation, hot tub parts, or upgrading your wiring and electrical panel requirements.
 For additional information, see our Electrical FAQs page.

-Our hot tub electricians service the entire Fraser Valley area including Abbotsford, Chilliwack, Mission, and Aldergrove.
+Our hot tub electricians service the entire Fraser Valley area including Abbotsford, Chilliwack, Mission, and Maple Ridge BC.
 We can also provide you with a hot tub quote that specifically addresses the type of hot tub you have purchased and the status of your current electrical panel and wiring.

 If you need an electrician for hot tub installation, please: